Ford Transit: Brief historical view

 In 1961, Ford discontinued the entire truck production in Germany and took the FK brand off the market, due to serious defects and therefore strongly decreasing demand.
 The unrelated FK1000/FK1250 van, unaffected by these defects, continued to sell well and was now offered under the successful Taunus brand with the model name Transit in addition to the cars Taunus 12M/15M and the Taunus 17M.
 A comparable program to Volkswagen, that offered its vehicles VW Beetle, VW 1500 and VW Bus the same way on the continental European market.
 The "new" Transit Taunus van was now labelled with the Transit model name (instead of the FK logo) in big chrome letters and a big "Taunus" emblem as well as a small Taunus lettering which was also mounted on the back of the vehicle.
 New, however, was a small Ford logo underneath the right B-pillar.

-From 1957 onwards, with the launch of the Ford Thames 400E by Ford of Britain, the situation arose that Ford, together with the FK1000/FK1250 by Ford Werke AG, was now present on the continental European markets with two competing products.
-For example, the British Ford Thames 400E was also assembled and improved as a left-hand drive version in the Ford assembly plants in Copenhagen, Denmark, as well as the German FK1000 was assembled in Azambuja, Portugal, too.
+From 1957 onwards, with the launch of the Thames 400E by Ford of Britain, the situation arose that together with the FK1000/FK1250 by Ford Werke AG, the two subsidiaries began competing for the same continental European markets.
+For example, the British Ford Thames 400E was also assembled as a left-hand drive version in the Ford assembly plants in Copenhagen, Denmark, and the German FK1000 was also assembled in Azambuja, Portugal.
 In the French, Spanish, Italian, Swiss, Benelux and Scandinavian markets, both products were found.
 This turned out to be disadvantageous and cost-intensive especially after the fall of various trade barriers within the newly founded EEC.

 For this reason, such a situation with internal competition and parallel developments was very unsatisfactory for the Ford headquarters in Detroit.
 The aim was to not only standardize the vehicle production (world car), but also merge the company structures in Europe.
 Under parent's dictate, Ford of Britain and Ford-Werke AG started the "Redcap-Project" in the commercial vehicle sector in 1963, from which the Ford Transit was launched in 1965, based on a new unified platform.

 Two years later in 1967, Ford of Britain and Ford-Werke AG merged to Ford of Europe with the headquarters in Cologne, Germany.
-The brand Taunus was taken off the market.
-Ford forced the standardization of platforms and even model-names overall European market under the Ford brand and logo.
-After the Ford Transit in 1965, a second unified platform (Ford Escort) was launched in 1967.
-With the discontinuation of the Ford Zephyr (British) and Ford P7 (German) in 1972 all Ford platforms for the European market are unified.
-Since 1994 (discontinuation of the Ford Granada name) even the Ford model-names are the same for the European market.
+Ford Detroit forced the standardization of platforms and even model-names over the European market under the Ford brand and logo.
+After the Transit in 1965, a second unified platform (Escort) was launched in 1967.
+With the discontinuation of the Zephyr (British) and P7 (German) in 1972 all Ford platforms for the European market became unified.
+Since 1994 (discontinuation of the Granada name) even the Ford model-names are the same throughout the European market.